Formula to Calculate Economic Order Quantity

 Therefore ,EOQ = 200

-Further, we will calculate holding cost, ordering cost, and the number of orders per year and combine ordering and holding cost at economic order quantity.
+Further, we will calculate holding cost, ordering cost, and the number of orders per year and combine ordering and holding costs at economic order quantity.

 - Numbers of orders per year